 Escaping with the help of the Underground Railroad, through an elaborate and secret series of houses, tunnels, and roads set up by abolitionists and free and former slaves, she made her way to Philadelphia.

-There, she worked at various odd jobs and joined a large abolitionist group.
-The next year, she joined the Underground Railroad, and on her first mission in December 1850, returned to Maryland to rescue her sister and her sister’s children.
+There, she worked various odd jobs and joined a large abolitionist group.
+The following year, she joined the Underground Railroad and, on her first mission in December 1850, returned to Maryland to rescue her sister and her sister’s children.
 In the Spring of 1851, she headed back to Maryland, freeing her brother Moses and two other men.
-Though Tubman sent word that to her husband that he should join her, he insisted that he was happy where he was.
+Though Tubman sent word to her husband that he should join her, he insisted that he was happy where he was.
 That fall, she returned to John, only to discover that he had married another woman.

-In April 1858, Tubman was introduced to the radical abolitionist John Brown, who advocated the use of violence to destroy slavery.
+In April 1858, Tubman was introduced to the radical abolitionist John Brown, who advocated using violence to destroy slavery.
 Though she didn’t agree with his tactics, she supported his goals and helped him plan and recruit for the raid at Harpers Ferry.
 Her knowledge of support networks and resources in the border states of Pennsylvania, Maryland, and Delaware was invaluable to Brown and his planners.
 However, she was not present at the attack that failed on October 16, 1859.
 John Brown was convicted of treason and hanged in December.
-Tubman would later tell a friend that “He done more in dying than 100 men would in living.”
+Tubman would later tell a friend, “He done more in dying than 100 men would in living.”

 In the meantime, Tubman had purchased a small piece of land on the outskirts of Auburn, New York, a city known for its antislavery activism.
 She soon moved her parents out of the harsh Canadian winters to her place in New York, as well as other family members and friends.
 Her land soon became a haven for relatives and boarders alike, offering a safe place for black Americans seeking a better life in the north.
 She conducted her last rescue mission in November 1860.